dsobral/MBCB/README.md

 **Question**: How do the variants that breseq reports compare with what you obtained with freebayes?
 <details><summary>Click Here to see a suggestion</summary><p>

-All SNVs are the same.
-The indel at position is annotated slightly differently, and two more indels are reported by breseq.
+All SNVs with QUAL>30 are the same.
+The indel at position 133174 is annotated slightly differently, and two more indels are reported by breseq.

 </p></details>
 <br/>